On the Total Curvature and Betti Numbers of Complex Projective Manifolds: The Chern-Lashof Theorems and Their Spherical Formulations

 To our knowledge, the first results about total absolute curvature in the complex projective setting are those of Ishihara in \cite{I}.
 However, Milnor's work in \cite{MiII} and Thom's work in \cite{Th} both use Morse theory to establish an inequality between the degrees of real algebraic varieties and their Betti numbers.
 Based on their comments, both authors seem to have considered the possibility of extending their results using some of the observations we have used here, and Milnor uses some of these observations to extend his results to complex projective varieties.
 Cecil's results in \cite{Ce} also involve the application of Morse theory to complex projective manifolds and use some of the same observations as the Chern-Lashof theorems. \\

 Ishihara's work gives a definition of total absolute curvature for a submanifold $M$ of complex projective space, and then relates this invariant to a family of maps from $M$ to complex projective lines in the ambient space.
 In \cite{AN}, Arnau and Naveira define a family of total curvature invariants for submanifolds of complex projective space, which are adaptations of invariants defined for submanifolds of Euclidean space by Santal\'o in \cite{SaI, SaII}.
-One of the invariants defined by Santal\'o coincides with the invariant defined by Chern and Lashof, and Arnau and Naveira show that Ishihara's invariant coincides with one of their invariants.
-In \cite{KoI} and \cite{KoII}, Koike pursued the adaptation of the proof of the Chern-Lashof theorems to submanifolds of all symmetric spaces.
-However, in complex projective space these results are limited to submanifolds of real dimensions $0$ and $1$.
-This is an instance of a limitation that applies to the adaptation of Chern and Lashof's proofs in all compact symmetric spaces except spheres - we will discuss this in Section \ref{bettis}.
-(The adaptations of Chern and Lashof's proofs in symmetric spaces of negative curvature are subject to a different set of limitations - see \cite{KoI}.) \\
+One of the invariants defined by Santal\'o coincides with the invariant defined by Chern and Lashof, and Arnau and Naveira show that Ishihara's invariant coincides with one of their invariants. \\

+In \cite{KoI} and \cite{KoII}, Koike pursued adaptations of the Chern-Lashof theorems, and of the extrinsic formulation of the Gauss-Bonnet-Chern theorem, to submanifolds isometrically immersed in any symmetric space.
+He observed that the essential meaning of Chern and Lashof's invariant in (\ref{cltc}) for submanifolds of Euclidean space is reflected in a similarly-defined invariant for submanifolds of all symmetric spaces.
+In particular, for submanifolds of complex projective spaces, Koike's invariant in (1.8) of \cite{KoII} coincides with Definition \ref{cptc}, and for submanifolds of spheres, this invariant coincides with Definition \ref{atcsphere} below.
+Koike's work also shows that the relationship between total curvature and the normal exponential map described in Proposition \ref{cppc} holds in any symmetric space. \\

-In addition to the Gauss-Bonnet-Chern theorem and these results about total absolute curvature, there is another family of results that we believe provide important background for the results in this paper: In \cite{We}, Hermann Weyl proved that if $M$ is a compact Riemannian manifold isometrically embedded in Euclidean space, the volume of a small tubular neighborhood of $M$ depends only on its intrinsic geometry, not on the embedding.
+In addition to the Gauss-Bonnet-Chern theorem and these results about total absolute curvature, there is another family of results that we believe provide important background for the results in this paper: in \cite{We}, Hermann Weyl proved that if $M$ is a compact Riemannian manifold isometrically embedded in Euclidean space, the volume of a small tubular neighborhood of $M$ depends only on its intrinsic geometry, not on the embedding.
 More precisely, he proved:

 \begin{theorem}[Weyl's Tube Formula, \cite{We}] Let $M$ be an $n$-dimensional compact Riemannian manifold isometrically immersed in $\R^{N}$, and let $\nu^{<r}M$ be its normal disk bundle of radius $r$.
 Let $Exp^{\perp}$ be the normal exponential map from $\nu^{<r}M$ to $\R^{N}$.
 Then: